 When travelling by coach parents permission is always sought and transport is checked for safety and booked through a reputable company.
 The school has a policy for school visits which is available for inspection in the school office.

-As well as very attractive and extensive playing fields the school is also fortunate enough to have an area of woodland, a conservation and edible garden area, a playground with trim trail and a pond that is accessible under the supervision of trained adults.
+As well as very attractive and extensive playing fields the school is also fortunate enough to have an area of woodland, a conservation and edible garden area and a pond that is accessible under the supervision of trained adults.

-Our Year 4 children go swimming on a weekly basis to Almondbury community school The children are taught by Mrs Smith and Mrs who are swimming teachers at the community school.
-Children travel there and back by coach and are accompanied by school staff and volunteers.
+Our Year 4 children go swimming on a weekly basis to Almondbury community school The children are taught by Mrs Smith and Mrs who are swimming teachers at the community school Children travel there and back by coach and are accompanied by school staff and volunteers.
+Due to the current Coronavirus pandemic school swimming is not taking place.
+We will follow the LA guidance as to when swimming will start again.

 Musical instrument lessons